Tiny-Earth/DemoSite/site/src/structure.md

     - Describe the idea of course structure and consider how to apply it to your own course.
     - Explain how high-structure course design can support an inclusive learning environment.
     - Practice creating a course map.
-    - Create welcome materials for a learner-centered syllabus.
+    - Create welcome materials for course using a learner-centered syllabus.

 ## Course Structure Defined

-Course structure refers to the organizational system of a course, including the schedule, welcome materials, format, content, communication modes and overall themes.
-A well-structured course communicates all of these components to students and ensures they have access to each component.
+Course structure refers to the organizational system of a course, including how course content, learning experiences, and assessments are integrated and sequenced in the overall course schedule.
+How a course is structured can contribute to making the course inclusive for diverse students.

-How the course is structured can contribute to making the course inclusive for diverse students.
-As we structure our courses and plan out the details of our course design, it is also important to consider how we communicate our course design with students through the syllabus and welcome materials.
+As we structure our courses, it is also important to consider how we communicate this course design and other important elements about our course with students through the syllabus and welcome materials.
+This ensures our course design is transparent and that all students have access to each component.

 !!! tip ""